9K33 Osa: Deployment and operational history

-Produced by the Soviet Union/Russia, the system was exported to many countries, including Cuba, Greece (from the former East Germany), Poland, Syria, Ecuador and Iraq.
+Produced by the Soviet Union/Russia, the system was exported to many countries, including Cuba, Greece (from the former East Germany), Polish People's Republic, Ba'athist Syria, Republic of Ecuador and Ba'athist Iraq.

 During the 1982 Lebanon war in which Syrian air defenses were obliterated by a massive air campaign against Syrian SAM sites in the Beqaa valley, the Syrians deployed Osas.
 An F-4 Phantom in a SEAD mission was shot down on 24 July 1982 by an Osa system.
 The WSO (back seater), Aharon Katz was killed, while the pilot, Gil Fogel, survived and was held captive by the Syrians for two years.

 In the late 1980s, Cuba deployed several 9K33 Osa units in southern Angola, which posed a significant threat to South African air superiority at shorter ranges.
 The South African 61 Mechanised Battalion Group captured an intact 9K33 Osa anti-aircraft missile system on 3 October 1987 during the Battle of Cuito Cuanavale.
 This was the first time that such a system had fallen into possession of non-Warsaw Pact forces, giving Western intelligence agencies an opportunity to examine an important Soviet-bloc weapon system.

 Iraq fielded Osa systems during the 1991 Gulf War.
 The Soviets claimed that it was the most effective system alongside the ZSU-23-4 Shilka at shooting down Tomahawk cruise missiles, with several downings credited to hits from Osa weapons.

 The system also saw use in the 2008 Russo-Georgian War by both the Georgian and Russian militaries.

 Libya deployed 9K33 Osa, with some destroyed during the 2011 Libyan Civil War by NATO airstrikes.

+Syrian Civil War

+In October 2012, fighters from insurgent faction Liwa al-Islam (renamed Jaish al-Islam the following year) captured three operational 9K33 Osa mobile SAMs in Damascus' Eastern Ghouta.
+In the following years, at least six missiles were launched at helicopters from the Ba'athist Syria - Syrian Arab Air Force flying over the area: on the 29th of July 2013, a Mi-8/17 was apparently destroyed; a second launch, whose result is unclear, occurred at an unknown date in the following months; on 16th of January 2014, a Mi-17 was shot down; two days later, another missile missed its intended target; an undated video released in March 2014 by Jaysh al-Islam showed a 9M33 missile exploding in the proximity of a Mi-8/17.
+In October and December 2015, the Russian Ministry of Defence claimed its forces had destroyed Osa systems operated by the insurgents in the Eastern Ghouta.
+No further launch was reported until the 26th of June 2016, when a missile heavily damaged a Mi-25, forcing it to make an emergency landing at Damascus International Airport.
+All of Jaysh al-Islam's Osa systems were likely retaken, or destroyed, upon the Syrian Arab Army's recapture of the Eastern Ghouta in April 2018.